gvwilson/sdxjs/module-bundler/index.md

 {% include file file='transitive-closure.js' %}
 {% include multi pat='test-transitive-closure.*' fill='js sh out' %}

+{: .continue}
+The real cost, though, is the extra complexity of the data structure: it took a couple of tries to get it right, and it will be harder for the next person to understand than the original.
+Comprehension and maintenance would be a little easier if we could draw diagrams directly in our source code, but as long as we insist that our programs be stored in a punchcard-compatible format (i.e., as lines of text), that will remain a dream.

 ## How can we safely combine several files into one?

-We now need to combine all these files into one while keeping each in its own namespace.
+We now need to combine the files we have found into one while keeping each in its own namespace.
-We do this using the same method we used in <span x="module-loader"></span>: wrap the source code in an IIFE and give it a `module` object to fill in and an implementation of `require` to resolve dependencies *within the bundle*.
+We do this using the same method we used in <span x="module-loader"></span>: wrap the source code in an IIFE, giving that IIFE a `module` object to fill in and an implementation of `require` to resolve dependencies *within the bundle*.
 For example, suppose we have this file: